On the transition between the disordered and antiferroelectric phases of the 6-vertex model: Introduction

 with the following distinguished regimes: \begin{itemize} \item $\Delta > 1$ (equivalently, $c<|a-b|$): the \emph{ferroelectric phase}, closely related to the stochastic six-vertex model; see~\cite{BorCorGor16} and references therein. \item $-1\le \Delta<1$ (equivalently, $|a-b|<c\le a+b$): the \emph{disordered phase}.
 The case $\Delta=0$, termed the \emph{free fermion point}, enjoys additional integrability properties; see, e.g.,~\cite{Ken00,Dub11}.
 The uniform model $a=b=c$ is called \emph{square ice} and has $\Delta = 1/2$. \item $\Delta < -1$ (equivalently, $c>a+b$): the \emph{antiferroelectric phase}; see~\cite{DumGagHar16b, DumGagHar16} for recent rigorous confirmation of some of the predictions regarding this case and exposition of the Bethe ansatz. \end{itemize} The degenerate case~$c=0$ is known as the corner percolation model~\cite{Pet08}.

-The goal of this work is to go beyond the study of the free energy of the six-vertex model and discuss the behavior of natural observables in the different regimes.
-Our focus here is on the antiferroelectric phase ($a+b<c$) and on the boundary ($a+b=c$) between the antiferroelectric and disordered phases (see~\cite{BorCorGor16, corwin2018stochastic, aggarwal2018current} for recent progress on the ferroelectric phase).
+The goal of this work is to discuss the behavior of natural probabilistic observables in the different regimes.
+Our focus here is on the antiferroelectric phase ($a+b<c$) and on the boundary ($a+b=c$) between the antiferroelectric and disordered phases (see~\cite{BorCorGor16, CorGhoSheTsa20, aggarwal2018current} for recent progress on the ferroelectric phase).
 Our main results are: \begin{itemize} \item Height function of the six-vertex model: The variance of the height function with flat boundary conditions is bounded when $a+b<c$ and grows as a logarithm of the distance to the boundary of the domain when~$a+b=c$.

 The translation-invariant, under parity-preserving translations, extremal Gibbs states are characterized.
 When $a+b=c$ no such states exist.
 When $a+b<c$, the states are parameterized by the integers, with the $n$-th state having unique infinite connected components (in diagonal connectivity) for heights~$n$ and~$n+1$, while all other heights together form connected components whose diameters have exponentially decaying tails. \item Spin representation of the six-vertex model: A spin representation introduced by Rys~\cite{Rys63}, of a mixed Ashkin--Teller type, is analyzed.
 Constant boundary conditions for each of the two Ising spins induce order in both spins when $a+b<c$ while leading to a disordered state when $a+b=c$. \item Gibbs states of the six-vertex model: The Gibbs states which exhibit infinitely many disjoint oriented circuits of alternating vertical and horizontal edges surrounding the origin (flat states) are classified.
 There are exactly two such extremal states when~$a+b<c$, and in each the orientation of each edge has a non-uniform distribution.
 There is a unique such state when~$a+b=c$. \item Self-dual Ashkin--Teller model on $\bbZ^2$: We introduce a coupling of the six-vertex model in the regime $a=b$ (the F-model), the symmetric Ashkin--Teller model on the self-dual curve $\sinh 2J = e^{-2U}$ and an associated graphical representation.
 It is then proved that when $J<U$ each of the two Ising configurations exhibits exponential decay of correlations while their product is ferromagnetically ordered.
 This is in contrast to the behavior for $J=U$ (the critical 4-state Potts model) and is in agreement with predictions in the physics literature. \end{itemize}